Terms and Conditions

 8.3.
 All charges quoted to the Customer shall be exclusive of VAT, which Lexia shall add to its invoices at the appropriate rate.

 8.5.
-Without prejudice to any other right or remedy that it may have, if the Customer fails to pay any sum due to Lexia (whether under this Agreement or under any other agreement concluded between the parties) on the due date, Lexia shall be entitled to charge interest on such sum from the due date for payment at the annual rate of 5% above the base lending rate from time to time of Barclays Bank Plc (accruing on a daily basis), and/or Lexia or the Publisher may suspend access to the Publisher Product or provision of the Lexia Services (in either case) until payment has been made in full.
+Without prejudice to any other right or remedy that it may have, if the Customer fails to pay any sum due to Lexia (whether under this Contract or under any other agreement concluded between the parties) on the due date, Lexia shall be entitled to charge interest on such sum from the due date for payment at the annual rate of 5% above the base lending rate from time to time of Barclays Bank Plc (accruing on a daily basis), and/or Lexia or the Publisher may suspend access to the Publisher Product or provision of the Lexia Services (in either case) until payment has been made in full.
 Time for payment shall be of the essence of the Contract.

 8.6.
 This condition 8 is without prejudice to any right to claim for interest under the law (including without limitation under the Late Payment of Commercial Debts (Interest) Act 1998).
 Lexia may, without prejudice to any other rights it may have, set off any liability of the Customer to Lexia against any liability of Lexia to the Customer.